AI Governance for UK Law Firms

 SRA Regulatory Landscape

-The SRA does not have a standalone AI regulation, but AI use falls squarely under the existing Code of Conduct for Firms.
-Compliance officers are already responsible for governing AI — the SRA's December 2025 thematic review confirmed this expectation.
+There's no standalone SRA AI rulebook — but AI sits squarely inside the existing Code of Conduct for Firms.
+Your COLP is already responsible for governing it, and the SRA's December 2025 thematic review confirmed as much.

 SRA Code of Conduct for Firms